This post contains Amazon Affiliate links.

 It is all well and good for my kids to act appropriate when I am around, but I want them to become the sort of kids that want to be good even when I am not there!
 I think Dr. Markham's guide will be a great addition in our home to help us on this path!

-You can get the details and pre-order here:
+You can get the details here:

 Disclaimer: Dr. Laura Markham provided me with a free copy of Peaceful Parents, Happy Siblings to review and share with you.